-- A previous application has failed and you want to know whether resistance was the reason - if more than one species survived, resistance is unlikely to be the cause. - You intend using a residual protectant to treat infested grain pyrimiphos-methyl, fenitrothion and chlorpyrifos-methyl are ineffective against lesser grain borer, and pyrimiphos-methyl and fenitrothion are generally ineffective against sawtoothed grain beetle. - you intend using dichlorvos to treat infested grain if lesser grain borer is present you need to apply the higher dose rate.
-This then increases the withholding period before grain can be marketed from 7 days to 28 days.
+- A previous application has failed and you want to know whether resistance was the reason-if more than one species survived, resistance is unlikely to be the cause. - You intend to use a residual protectant to treat infested grain-pyrimiphosmethyl, fenitrothion and chlorpyrifos-methyl are ineffective against lesser grain borer, and pyrimiphos-methyl and fenitrothion are generally ineffective against sawtoothed grain beetle. - You intend to use dichlorvos to treat infested grain-if lesser grain borer is present you need to apply the higher dose rate.
+This then increases the withholding period before grain can be marketed from 7-28 days.

-13.3.1 Monitoring grain for pests
+13.2.1 Monitoring grain for pests

-Damage by grain insect pests often goes unnoticed until the grain is removed from the storage.
+Damage by grain insect pests often goes unnoticed until the grain is removed from storage.
 Regular monitoring will help to ensure that grain quality is maintained.

 - Sample each grain storage at least monthly.
-During warmer periods of the year fortnightly sampling is recommended. - Take samples from the top and bottom of grain stores and sieve (using 2 mm mesh) onto a white tray to separate any insects (Photo 5).
+During warmer periods of the year, fortnightly sampling is recommended. - Take samples from the top and bottom of grain stores and sieve (using 2 mm mesh) onto a white tray to separate any insects (Photo 4). - Hold tray in the sunlight for 10-20 seconds to trigger movement of any insects, making them easier to see.
+Use a magnifying glass to identify pests.